 government property.
 In addition, since Community Trail is non-sanctioned, the USFS highly discourages improving or even maintaining the trail.

 There are two good spots to camp on the trail.
 You can overnight in the stone cabin and there is a primitive camping area on the traverse to the Nipple.
+Neither of these two spots is near a water source; all drinking material must be packed in.
 Be extremely careful with campfires, especially during the summer--the canyon still has evidence of numerous forest fires (the last one in 2006 and now just growing over).

 Most of the trail is on west-facing mountainside and has sage brush, bunch grass, some small cactus and wildflowers.
 Near the lower creek crossing there is Water Birch, Gambel Oak and ferns.
 The forest across the hillside is Gambel Oak.